 - Inline TeX strings of Type 2-4 will be copied to all parts, while a type 1 inline TeX string will only go into the part in which it occurs in the parent file. - User-defined hardspaces (X without :) are by default not copied to parts.
 There are two ways to change this default: - 1. use the options of the X command (cf. Section B 6.4): B causes the hardspace to be used in both score and parts; P puts it into the parts, but not the score, - 2. to insert x notehead widths of hardspace into part n, place the symbol %[n]X[x], on a line of its own, in the parent file. - As was already noted (cf. Section B 5.7), a P symbol for page numbering in the parent file is ignored when making parts.
-To initiate page numbering in the parts, use, for example, %!P (with appropriate options added) anywhere within the PMX code representing the first page of the parts (from TEX's standpoint the command must occur between the beginning and end of the page on which the numbering is to begin).
-It will often be useful in this case to use the option c, which by default causes the instrument name to be centered in small type at the top of every page after the first. - MIDI commands, i.e., those starting with I, will never be copied into parts, unless they are in a special comment line as just described. - One function of scor2prt is to condense consecutive bars of rest into a single group of special printed characters with a number above it (the symbol rm defines such a multi-bar rest as described in Section B 4.5). scor2prt will automatically insert rm symbols into the .pmx files for the parts where appropriate.
-However, for this feature to work, the first full-bar rest in the sequence must have its duration explicitly defined in the parent file, either with a digit or with p.
-In other words, the feature will not work if the first rest in the sequence inherits its duration from the previous note.
+To initiate page numbering in the parts, use, for example, %!P, with appropriate options added, anywhere within the PMX code representing the first page of the parts2.
+It will often be useful in this case to use the option c, which by default causes the instrument name to be centered in small type at the top of every page after the first.